brown-ccv/react-volume-viewer/README.md

   ),
   /**
    * Whether or not to use the libraries default color maps
-   * Default Color Maps: Grayscale, Natural, RGB
+   * Default Color Maps: grayscale, natural, rgb
-   */
+   *
+   * If defaultColorMaps is false and no colorMap is present the model will use grayscale */
   useDefaultColorMaps: PropTypes.bool,
   /** Whether or not to apply a transfer function to the model */